project-bitmark/bitmark/README.md

 All Bitmark software releases are published through the github release process, you can download the [latest release](https://github.com/project-bitmark/bitmark/releases) from the releases tab above.

-## mPOW Hard Fork (branch 0.9.7)
+## Eight Algortihm mPoW Hard Fork (v0.9.7)

-We are now releasing the hard fork that allows for multiple proof-of-work algorithms (SHA256D, SCRYPT, ARGON2, LYRA2REv2, X17, EQUIHASH, CRYPTONIGHT).
-Each algorithm has its difficulty adjusted independently, with a target spacing of 16 min (so 2 min as before if we consider blocks mined by any algorithm).
+We are now releasing the hard fork that allows for multiple proof-of-work algorithms (SCRYPT, SHA256D, YESCRYPT, ARGON2D, X17, LYRA2REv2, EQUIHASH, CRYPTONIGHT).
+Each algorithm has its difficulty adjusted independently, with a target spacing of 16 min (for a combined average of  2 min as per the Bitmark specification).
 The subsidy reduces at the same emission points as before, but each algorithm contributes only 1/8 of the number of emitted coins.
 The peak hash rate that determines the subsidy scaling factor is now dynamic (depends on at most 1 year of hashing history for each algorithm) and the scaling factor remains constant throughout each 24 hour period (it is updated every 720/8=90 blocks).
-The difficulty adjustment algorithm is Dark Gravity Wave v3, taken and modified from DASH for multi algo usage.
-It also includes a special retargeting rule that activates if blocks from one algo are halted for a long time.
+The difficulty adjustment algorithm is Dark Gravity Wave v3, customized for multi algo usage.
+It also includes special retargeting rules, the Surge Protector and The Resurrector.
+The Surge Protector activates if there is a string of 9 blocks in-a-row by the same algorithm.
+The Resurrector activates if blocks from one algo are halted for over 160 minutes.

-To test, you can download the current version from this branch, and put the following settings in your bitmark.conf
+Download the current version from 'Master' branch, and put the following settings in your bitmark.conf

 rpcuser=bitmarkrpc
-rpcpassword=YoUrPaSsWoRd
-testnet=1
-debug=1
+rpcpassword=YoUrSecreT-PaSsWoRd
 listen=1

+Note: Daniel J. Bernstein's libsodium cryptographic library is requred by Bitmark v0.9.7

+Ubuntu 16 and higher may simply do sudo apt-get install libsodium-dev

+otherwise, you may have to compile this library from scratch:

+git clone git://github.com/jedisct1/libsodium.git
+cd libsodium
+./autogen.sh
+./configure && make check
+sudo make install
+sudo ldconfig

 You can mine all algorithms using our fork of cpuminer-multi (https://github.com/piratelinux/cpuminer-multi default linux branch), with the following command: